 We never close!
 We have classes on 7 days a week – 365 days a year!
 Yes, that includes Christmas Day!
 So whatever your schedule there is a class going on just for you.
 We have sessions during the day, in the evening and also at weekends.

 Head Coach / BJJ Black Belt

-His highlights as a competitor include tapping a Brown Belt World Champion to get to the finals of the 2012 IBJJF European Championships (sadly he lost in the final), plus winning the European No Gi Championships too.
-Both were in the adult brown belt super-feather division.
+His highlights as a competitor include tapping a Brown Belt World Champion to get to the finals of the 2012 IBJJF European Championships, plus winning the European No Gi Championships too (both were in the adult brown belt light-feather division).

 Assistant Coach / BJJ Black Belt

 James started training at Revolution in 2006.
-He got his blue, purple, brown and finally received his Black Belt in July 2015 from Darren & Helen Currie.
+He got his blue, purple, brown and finally received his Black Belt in July 2015.

 No Gi Coach / BJJ Black Belt

 Gary Furlong is Factory’s No Gi Coach and was awarded his Black Belt in 2015 .
 Originally from Liverpool, Gary previously trained at Next Generation before relocating to Manchester for work and finding a new home at Factory.

 As well as being a wizard in the gi, Gary is also an expert on the No Gi side of the game – teaching the No Gi class on Thursday at 7pm.
 Gary is very detailed and knowledgable with his coaching and is always on hand to answer questions and improve everyone’s game however he can.